jwcalder/LAML/README.md

 # Linear Algebra and Machine Learning Textbook

-This is the main website for the electronic material for the Textbook
+This is the main website for electronic material for the textbook

 J. Calder, P. J. Olver.
 [Linear Algebra and Machine Learning](https://), Springer 2025.